 An advanced placement course that provides rigorous study of Mechanics and Electromagnetism at the second year college physics level.
 Calculus and Advanced Algebra are used as the major mathematics tools.
 The objective of this course is to prepare students for the AP Physics C exams and future studies of Physics or Engineering.
 Prerequisites: Students must have an A or B in AP Physics 1, 2, or Honors Physics and Mathematics, as well as a passing score on the required entrance exam.
 Students must also obtain a recommendation from their Physics teacher.

-Astronomy Honors (12th grade)
+IB Astronomy Standard Level (12th grade)

 Modern Physics Honors (11th and 12th grade)